Tours-Revolutionary War

 Cradle of the Revolution:Boston to Lexington and Concord | A BGES Revolutionary War Field University Program with Rob Orrison and Mark Maloy | September 9-13, 2026; from Willow Grove, Pennsylvania

 Boston, Massachusetts has long been considered the “Cradle of the Revolution.”
 The home of leading Revolutionaries such as Dr. Joseph Warren, Samuel Adams, Paul Revere, John Adams and many more, the streets and wharves of Boston were where the revolutionary spirit was fostered.
 In December 1773, events began to snowball as dozens of Bostonians and others climbed on board three ships at Griffin’s Wharf and threw over East India Tea in opposition to the Tea Act.
-Soon after, the Parliament passed the “Intolerable Acts”, and Massachusetts was under military control.
+Soon after, the Parliament passed the “Intolerable Acts”, and Massachusetts was under control.
 Boston, Massachusetts has long been considered the “Cradle of the Revolution.”

 Tour Details and Registration Information.